4d/docs/website/translated_docs/pt/API/Directory.md

 **.extension** : Text<!-- END REF -->

-#### Description
+#### Descrição

-The `.extension` property <!-- REF #directory.extension.Summary -->returns the extension of the folder name (if any)<!-- END REF -->.
+A propriedade `.extension` <!-- REF #directory.extension.Summary -->devolve a extensão do nome da pasta (se houver)<!-- END REF -->.
 An extension always starts with ".".
 The property returns an empty string if the folder name does not have an extension.

 Essa propriedade é**apenas leitura**.